domsson/nuru/README.md

 The `fg_key` and `bg_key` fields allow an application to make use of a terminal's default foreground and/ or background color when displaying a cell.
-This is being done by sacrificying two colors, one for each channel, to signify "no color".
+This is being done by sacrificying one to two colors to signify "no color".
 This allows for transparency when displaying or combining images.

 `ch_key` points at the default glyph to be used for "no glyph", which will, in the majority of the cases, be `32` (the space character).
 Changing this to a different glyph will have nuru draw spaces whenever it encounters that char.

 In 8-bit color mode, colors `0` (`#000`, black) and `15` (`#fff`, white) are
-recommended, as they both exist twice (`16` and `231`).
+recommended as `bg_key` and `fg_key` accordingly, as they both exist twice (`16` and `231`).

 The `glyph_mode`, `color_mode` and `mdata_mode` values were designed in a way that they can be directly used as buffer size for the buffers that are used to